 But as happened in the transition from the Vivosmart HR to the Vivosmart 3, the transition of Vivosmart HR + (which is the model that replaces) is equally large.
 But it is that Vivosport goes some steps further than Vivosmart 3:

 - GPS: Quite obvious, but that doesn't mean we can't remember it.

-- New screen: Garmin has opted for a transflective colour display instead of the OLED display of Vivosmart 3.
-It is always on and perfectly visible outside.
-It is not that the display of the Vivosmart 3 is not visible (it does not reach the point of the Vivomove HR), but it can leave the impression of having a somewhat "washed out" text
+- New screen: Garmin has opted for a transflective color display instead of the OLED display of the Vivosmart 3.
+It is always on and perfectly visible outdoors.
+It's not that the Vivosmart 3's display is not visible (it doesn't quite reach the Vivomove HR's point), but it can give the impression of having a somewhat "washed out" text.

 - More battery: While the Vivosmart 3 is capable of holding 5 days in activity monitor mode, the larger battery of the Vivosport allows it to reach 7.
 And keep in mind that recording activity with use of GPS and optical sensor is capable of holding up to 8 hours, a really good figure for a device of this type